samapriya/awesome-gee-community-datasets/docs/projects/secondary_forest.md

 You can access the dataset here: https://doi.org/10.5281/zenodo.3928660

-**The updated v3 of the dataset is available directly as earthengine collections**
+**The updated v3 of the dataset is available directly as GEE collections**

 #### Dataset Citation